Kwiket/jets-seatmap-react-native-lib/README.md

 By default you will see a loading progress bar - just input your flight parameters and seat map will be rendered

+Now you can customize the source code of the library, first of all apply you styles as StyleSheet or jsx/tsx styles.

+To connect the library to the project, you need to run:

+`yarn add name-of-your-lib-variation`

+or include this string into your package.json dependencies if you use the github repo:

+`"jets-seatmap-react-native-lib": "github:Kwiket/jets-seatmap-react-native-lib#branch"`

+or you can maulay link module, add source code to the modules folder and add this string into your package.json.

+`"jets-seatmap-react-native-lib": "link:./modules/jets-seatmap-react-native-lib"`